jbend/modus-react-bootstrap/README.md

-# Modus React Bootstrap
+# Modus React Bootstrap Framework

-The Modus React Bootstrap is a React-based component library extended from react-bootstrap component library developed as a common, open source platform for all of Trimble’s web applications built on React.
+The Modus React Bootstrap is a React-based component library developed as a common, open source platform for all of Trimble’s web applications built on React.
 The framework is designed and managed by the Trimble UX Council.

 ## Background

-Modus React Bootstrap is built upon and extends the React Bootstrap v1.6.x code framework combined with Modus CSS.
+Modus React Bootstrap combined with Modus CSS is built upon and extends the [React-Bootstrap](https://github.com/react-bootstrap/react-bootstrap) components library.
 You can use the Modus CSS files as is, or integrate the SASS files into your own application if you wish to modify it further.

 ## Install with NPM